The right amounts of certain vitamins are key to a good memory, but many of us are deficient. Learn which foods and supplements can boost your memory.

 To increase your intake of the essential vitamins for memory, you should first add more brain food to your diet.

 Then, if you feel that your diet or lifestyle requires vitamin supplementation, get started.

 Take a high-quality multivitamin, preferably one produced by a company with some expertise in brain health.

-Sometimes extra vitamins are advisable — smokers need more vitamin C, vegetarians need more B12, and people in northern latitudes need more vitamin D.
+Consider other vitamins for certain situations — smokers need more vitamin C, vegetarians need more B12, and people in northern latitudes need more vitamin D.